lukalafaye/HackDown/README.md

 <div align="center"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/Markdown-mark.svg/2000px-Markdown-mark.svg.png" alt="Logo" height="200"><h1>Jekyll-Markdown</h1></div>

-Jekyll-Markdown is a fancy markdown blog generator using Jekyll.
-All your blog posts are edited in pure MarkDown and the blog is responsive on any device.
+Jekyll-Markdown is a pure markdown blog generator that uses Jekyll.
+You can use Jekyll-Markdown to build a simple black and white responsive blog that displays all your posts sorted in categories.

 # Getting Started